-4. The snitch. -- Six decades ago, anthropologist Robert Smith (1961, 527) observed that Japanese who reported community misdeeds to the police could suffer ostracism.
+4. The snitch.
+Six decades ago, anthropologist Robert Smith (1961, 527) observed that Japanese who reported community misdeeds to the police could suffer ostracism.
 So they did.
-So they continue to do.
+And it continues.
 Akimitsu Fujii ran a general store in Kumamoto with his wife and three daughters (Case 14).
 One January afternoon, he watched the local firemen train.
 After practice, the firemen shared drinks.
-Several of them started a fight with a firefighter who had missed practice.
+Several of them started a fight with one who had missed practice.
 When the police interviewed Fujii several days later, he detailed what he had seen.
-The firefighters retaliated by organizing a boycott of Fujii's store, and drove him and his family out of town.
-He sued, and the court held the firefighters liable to Fujii.
+The firefighters retaliated by organizing a boycott of Fujii’s store, and drove him and his family out of town.
+He sued, and the court held the firefighters liable.

-Another ostracism victim worried that the local residents' association was cheating the community (Case 15).
+Another ostracism target worried that the local residents’ association was cheating the community (Case 15).
 The association was constructing a new building, and he suspected that the contractor was shaving costs.
-He began to circulate a complaint.
-Steadily, he seemed to ramp up the tension.
-The association leaders were (in the court's words) “crazy in the head,” he asserted.
+He circulated a complaint.
+Steadily, he ramped up the tension.
+The association leaders were (in the court’s words) “crazy in the head,” he asserted.
 They were evil.
 They were “liars,” they were perpetrating a fraud.
 The community sued him for slander, and won.
 They also expelled him from the association.
-When the victim sued in response, the Tokyo District Court (2008) reasoned that expulsion from the neighborhood association would have a major impact on his life, and vacated the sanction (slander or no slander).
+When the victim sued in response, the Tokyo District Court (2008) reasoned that expulsion from the neighborhood association would have a major impact on his life, and vacated the expulsion.

-In 1954, the Fukuoka High Court faced a case of ostracism by an 18-household hamlet against four members (Case 16).
-The opinion does not describe the full scope of the offending conduct (opinions rarely do), but the precipitating event seems to have been something one of the victims told the village government.
-The national government was still requisitioning rice from farming villages.
+In 1954, Fukuoka High Court faced a case of ostracism by an 18-household hamlet against four members (Case 16).
+The opinion does not describe the full scope of the offending conduct, but the precipitating event seems to have been something one of the targets told the village government.
+The national government was still requisitioning rice from villages.
 Apparently, one of the four victims told the government how much rice it could safely demand of the hamlet.
 The other members were outraged, and expelled all four.
 The court convicted the hamlet leaders of criminal intimidation.

-5. Theft. -- Tomoyuki Arakawa was a nationally prominent potter in the town of Yagusa (within Toyota city, Aichi prefecture) (Case 17).
+5. Theft.
+Tomoyuki Arakawa was a nationally prominent potter in the town of Yagusa, within Toyota city, Aichi prefecture (Case 17).
 His family had lived in the village since the Tokugawa period.
-Other than seven years in nearby Nagoya city, he himself had spent his entire life in Yagusa.
+Other than seven years in nearby Nagoya, he had spent his entire life in Yagusa.

 Arakawa made pots with clay he dug from the communal mountain.
 He built his kiln on the mountain.
 He fired his pots with wood he collected on the mountain.
 Sometimes he left his home for days on end to work at the kiln.
 His neighbors considered him an odd fellow, but no one much minded how he made his pots.

 The mountain covered roughly 40 percent of the “town.”
 Gardens and paddies occupied most of the rest.
 The national government had conveyed the mountain to the village in 1913.
-Title had lain with the descendants of the 75 families who were resident in 1913 ever since, including the Arakawa family.
+Title lay with the descendants of the 75 families who were resident in 1913, including the Arakawas.

 Over time, the humble mountain became extraordinarily valuable.
 A mining company discovered it contained valuable deposits of silica.
 Near as it was to the Nagoya metropolis, it had development potential.
 Near as it was to the Toyota factory network, it could provide land for access roads.
 By 2008, the constituent 1913 families had exploited its potential so shrewdly that they had amassed 2 billion yen (about $20 million).